Training your employees

 - identify the skills needed to take your business forward

-- analyse the gap between your business' current skills resources and future skills needs
+- analyse the gap between your business's current skills, resources and future skills needs

 - plan for bridging that gap with appropriate training